Web components

 Use this package if you are working with Angular for your application.
 Supports Angular 12 and up.

-The React component library package contains the same components as the component library, except they are wrapped for use within React natively.
+The React web component library package contains the same components as the web component library, except they are wrapped for use within React natively.

 It also contains assets that can be copied for use with your project, such as logos and more.